 Casual and Membership Activity Categories Cancellation & Refund

-- A minimum of 24 hours must be given for cancellation of all pre-booked activities in order to receive a refund for the value of that activity;
+- For casual pay and play activity a minimum of 24 hours must be given for cancellation of all pre-booked activities in order to receive a refund for the value of that activity;

 - Cancellations can be made by phone or in person, and credits for web transactions have to be obtained via call centre or in centre.